srvk/DiViMe/docs/source/usage.md

 3. For the SAD tools, type a command like this one:

-`$ vagrant ssh -c "tools/noisemes_sad.sh data/"`
+`$ vagrant ssh -c "launcher/noisemesSad.sh data/"`

 This will create a set of new rttm files, with the name of the tool added at the beginning.
 For example, imagine you have a file called participant23.wav, and you decide to run two SADs:

 ```
-$ vagrant ssh -c "tools/opensmile_sad.sh data/"
+$ vagrant ssh -c "launcher/opensmileSad.sh data/"
-$ vagrant ssh -c "tools/noisemes_sad.sh data/"
+$ vagrant ssh -c "launcher/noisemesSad.sh data/"
 ```

 This will result in your having the following three files in your /data/ folder:

 - participant23.wav
-- opensmile_sad_participant23.rttm
+- opensmileSad_participant23.rttm
-- noisemes_sad_participant23.rttm
+- noisemesSad_participant23.rttm

-If you look inside one of these .rttm's, say the opensmile_sad one, it will look as follows:
+If you look inside one of these .rttm's, say the opensmileSad one, it will look as follows:

 ```
 SPEAKER	participant23	1	0.00	0.77	<NA>	<NA>	speech	<NA>
 SPEAKER	participant23	1	1.38	2.14	<NA>	<NA>	speech	<NA>
 ```

-This means that opensmile_sad considered that the first 770 milliseconds of the audio were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.
+This means that opensmileSad considered that the first 770 milliseconds of the audio were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.

 4. There is one **pure diarization** tool: diartk.
 Here is the command to run, for the data/ input folder:

-`$ vagrant ssh -c "tools/diartk.sh  data/ noisemes_sad"`
+`$ vagrant ssh -c "launcher/diartk.sh  data/ noisemesSad"`

 Pure diarization tools only perform talker diarization (i.e., *who* speaks) but not speech activity detection (*when* is someone speaking).
 Therefore, this system requires some form of SAD.
 The third parameter ('noisemes') tells the system which SAD annotation to use, from among the list:

-- ldc_sad: this means you want the system to use the output of the LDC_SAD system.
+- ldcSad: this means you want the system to use the output of the LDC_SAD system.
 If you have not run LDC_SAD, the system will run it for you.
-- noisemes_sad: this means you want the system to use the output of the noisemes_sad system.
+- noisemesSad: this means you want the system to use the output of the noisemesSad system.
 If you have not run LDC_SAD, the system will run it for you.
-- opensmile_sad: this means you want the system to use the output of the opensmile system.
+- opensmileSad: this means you want the system to use the output of the opensmile system.
 If you have not run opensmile, the system will run it for you.
-- tocombo_sad: this means you want the system to use the output of the tocombo_sad system.
+- tocomboSad: this means you want the system to use the output of the tocomboSad system.
 If you have not ran tocombosad, the system will run it for you.
 - textgrid: this means you want the system to use your textgrid annotations.
 Notice that all tiers count, so if you have some tiers that are non-speech, you should remove them from your textgrids before you start.
 Please note that the system will convert your textgrids into .rttm in the process.
 - eaf: this means you want the system to use your eaf annotations.
 Notice that all tiers count, so if you have some tiers that are non-speech, you should remove them from your eaf files before you start.
 Please note that the system will convert your eafs into .rttm in the process.
 - rttm: this means you want the system to use your rttm annotations.
 Notice that all annotations that say "speech" in the eigth column count as such.